Parking at Canberra Hospital

 Alternate short stay public parking (up to 1 hour) is also available in several smaller car parks on the campus.

-Access to the main entrance pick-up and drop-off areas will remain accessible; however, bus stops on Hospital Road will be closed and rerouted.
-For more information, commuters are advised to see signage located at the bus stops along Hospital Road or contact:
+ACTION bus stops along Hospital Road will continue to be re-routed along Bateson Road.
+For more information on bus services, commuters are advised to see signage located at the bus stops along Hospital Road or contact:

 ACT Health apologises for any inconvenience and appreciates your patience as these important works are delivered.